 Facing driving while intoxicated (DWI) charges in Texas can be a distressing and overwhelming experience.
 A DWI conviction can result in severe penalties, including fines, license suspension, mandatory ignition interlock devices, and jail time.
 A first offense driving while intoxicated …

-Three Important Factors to Consider when Selecting Your Criminal Defense Lawyer
+Three Important Factors to Consider When Selecting Your Criminal Defense Lawyer

 Choosing your criminal defense lawyer is an important decision.
 It may be one of the most important decisions you have ever made.
-I have been a criminal defense lawyer for 37 years.
+I have been a criminal defense lawyer for 39+ years.
 Based on my experience, I would suggest you consider the following three factors when choosing your defense lawyer:

 Get a lawyer that is in your price range.
 Hiring a cheap lawyer is generally a waste of money as they will do nothing.
-Hiring a lawyer you cannot afford will not end well.
+Hiring a lawyer, you cannot afford will not end well.
 Get a lawyer who sets a fee that you can pay.